rzhou1997/ShoppersInitiative/README.md

 # ShoppersInitiative
-E-Commerce Project created with MERN(MongoDb, Express.js, React.js and Node.js) + Context API(State management)
+E-Commerce Project created with MERN(MongoDb, Express.js, React.js and Node.js) + Context API(State management), b-crypt was used to encrpyt and decrypt the password, cloudinary to hold the assets(images) and jwt tokens to create regular user and admin tokens to have different accessibility.

 # Features
 - CRUD(Create, Read, Update and Delete) with products only if you're an admin